 Research and development activities are central to our business model.
 Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
-We expect our research and development expenses to increase over the next several years as we increase personnel costs, including stock-based compensation, pursue regulatory approval for VP-102 for the treatment of molluscum, conduct our ongoing Phase 2 clinical trial of VP-102 in patients with common warts, initiate a Phase 2 trial with VP-102 in external genital warts, submit an IND for VP-103 in plantar warts and conduct other clinical trials and prepare regulatory filings for our product candidates.
+We expect our research and development expenses to increase over the next several years as we increase personnel costs, including stock-based compensation, initiate and conduct clinical trials of VP-102 in patients with external genital warts, VP-102 in patients with common warts, VP-315 for dermatological oncology indications, VP-103 in patients with plantar warts, and conduct other clinical trials and prepare regulatory filings for our product candidates.